pvdz/tenko/tests/testcases/regexes/named_capturing_groups/bad_syntax_cases/illegal_escape.md

 `````
 throws: Lexer error!
-    Regex: Attempted to parse a unicode quad escape but at least one digit was not a hex; Found invalid quad unicode escape
+    Regex: Attempted to parse a unicode quad escape but at least one digit was not a hex; The name of a capturing group contained a double unicode quad escape which is valid as a surrogate pair which requires u-flag and which cannot be made valid without u-flag; Regex contained a group name with invalid unicode escape

 start@1:0, error@1:0
 ╔══╦════════════════